 All teaching in Key stage 4 and 5 leads to nationally recognised qualifications.
 In addition, the Academy has an extensive enrichment programme to enhance students’ learning.
-Students are supported to make rapid progress by a range of qualified staff including Form Tutors, Heads of Year, Academic Coaches, Academic Mentors, Pastoral Officers and Learning Support Assistants.
+Students are supported to make rapid progress by a range of qualified staff including Form Tutors, Raising Standards Leaders, Academic Coaches, Academic Mentors, Pastoral Officers and Learning Support Assistants.

 Students follow a Key Stage 3 programme in which they study English, Mathematics, Science, Computing, Geography, History, Modern Foreign Languages, Religious Education, Art, Graphics, Resistant Materials, Food Technology, Performing Arts, Physical Education, Personal Social and Health Education as well as Citizenship The skills taught in Key Stage 3 prepare students for the rigours of Key Stage 4 study and end of course examinations.

 In Year 9, students have the opportunity to experience all the subjects within the options on offer before making their final choices.
 This ensures that students, supported by parents and staff are able to make informed decisions.

 Each student also receives impartial careers planning guidance through the dedicated Information Advice and Guidance Programme (IAG).
 These lessons are designed to support and inform the options choices process.